Abigor: History

-Most of Abigor releases were released by Napalm Records.
+Most of Abigor recordings were released by Napalm Records.

-In a 2007 interview, P.K. explained the band's songwriting process: "T.T. and I are responsible for the music, A.R. will do the lyrics and vocals, that's how it works.
-I create riffs and record it, T.T. too, we send us files, create rough song-structures till we're satisfied with the result of a song/album "concept" then we start the recordings at T.T.'s Hell-Lab Studio."In 2014, Silenius rejoined as a session musician, before becoming a permanent member again in 2020.
+In a 2007 interview, Kubik explained the band's songwriting process: "T.T.
+[Tannenberger] and I are responsible for the music, A.R.
+[Arthur Rosar] will do the lyrics and vocals, that's how it works.
+I create riffs and record it, T.T. too, we send us files, create rough song-structures till we're satisfied with the result of a song/album "concept" then we start the recordings at T.T.'s Hell-Lab Studio."In 2014, Silenius rejoined as a session musician, and then permanently in 2020.

-On September 2, 2024, the band announced founding member Peter Kubik had died of suicide.
-He was 49.
-In a statement, the band said: "immortal in his legacy – blood (family), soil (home) and monuments of Black Metal art. walked through the gate by his own hand, through his own will".
+On September 2, 2024, the band announced Kubik had died of suicide at 49 years old.
+The band said: "immortal in his legacy – blood (family), soil (home) and monuments of Black Metal art. walked through the gate by his own hand, through his own will".